Scaling Enhancement in Distributed Quantum Sensing via Bidirectional Causal Routing: Abstract

 \section{Abstract}

-Sensing networks underpin applications from fundamental physics to real-world engineering.
-Recently, distributed quantum sensing (DQS) has been investigated to boost the sensing performance, yet current schemes typically rely on entangled probes that are fragile to noise and difficult to scale.
-Here, we propose a DQS protocol that incorporates a causal-order switch into a cyclic network, enabling a single probe to sequentially query $N$ independent sensors in a coherent superposition or a probabilistic mixture of opposite causal orders.
-By exploiting the noncommutativity between propagation and sensing processes, our scheme achieves a $1/N^{2}$-scaling precision limit without involving entangled probes.
-Importantly, our approach utilizes a classical mixture of causal orders rather than a quantum switch, making it more feasible for practical realization.
-We experimentally implement this scheme for distributed beam tilts sensing in a free-space quantum optical network comprising up to 9 sensors, achieving picoradian-scale precision in estimating tilt angle.
-Our results demonstrate a robust and scalable DQS protocol that surpasses the conventional $1/N$ Heisenberg scaling in precision, advancing the practical deployment of quantum sensing networks.
+Sensing networks underpin applications ranging from fundamental physics to real-world engineering.
+Distributed quantum sensing (DQS) can improve measurement performance, but existing protocols typically require multipartite entanglement, which poses substantial challenges for scalable implementation.
+Here, we introduce a DQS protocol based on bidirectional causal routing in a cyclic network, where a single probe sequentially interrogates $M$ independent sensors along two opposite causal routes.
+By exploiting the noncommutativity between inter-sensor propagation and local sensing operations, the protocol turns propagation from a passive transport process into a source of sensing information, yielding an asymptotic $1/M^{2}$ scaling of the estimation precision without multipartite entanglement.
+We experimentally demonstrate the protocol for distributed beam-tilt sensing in a free-space quantum optical network comprising up to 9 sensors, achieving picoradian-level precision in estimating the average tilt angle.
+These results identify propagation dynamics and routing geometry as active metrological resources for scalable distributed quantum sensing.